j9t/little-books/manuscript/html-css-coding-guidelines.md

 Coding guidelines are important.

-The main ingredients of a coding guideline are: what (not) to do within a particular scope, examples, and an explanation.
+The main ingredients of a coding guideline are what (not) to do within a particular scope, examples, and an explanation.

 Coding guidelines can target preference or quality.